Snowfork/snowbridge/docs/specs/xcmp.md

 			Junction::PalletInstance { id: 11 },
       Junction::AccountKey20 { network: NetworkId::Any, key: CONTRACT_ADDRESS })
     amount: AMOUNT,
 }
 ```

 ## Supported Transfers

-We can implement support for the following scenarios using existing XCMP v0 message types.
+The following scenarios highlight the various kinds of asset transfers supported by our parachain.

-### Alice transfers 21 PolkaETH to Bob on another chain <!-- omit in toc -->
+### Transfer pETH from the reserve parachain to another parachain <!-- omit in toc -->

-This transfer is based on [Transfer via reserve](https://github.com/paritytech/xcm-format/blob/master/README.md#transfer-via-reserve), except that our parachain is acting as both the home chain and reserve chain.
+In this example, Alice wants to transfer 21 pETH to Bob on another parachain.

 Parties: